open-telemetry/opentelemetry.io/content/en/docs/collector/trace-receiver.md

 interface.

-In this case, the `interval` value will be optional (we will look at generating default values later) but when defined should be at least 1 minute (1m) and the the `number_of_traces` will be a required value.
+In this case, the `interval` value will be optional (we will look at generating default values later) but when defined should be at least 1 minute (1m) and the `number_of_traces` will be a required value.
 Here is what the config.go looks like after implementing the `Validate` method.